Real-Time Learning of Predictive Dynamic Obstacle Models for Robotic Motion Planning: Adaptive Hankel-DMD for Noisy Data

 Lemma~\ref{lem:rank-equivalence} provides a convenient way to connect the rank of Page and Hankel embedding of noise-free measurement buffers.
 Before proceeding to rank estimation, we briefly explain that the conditions of Lemma~\ref{lem:rank-equivalence} are mild.
-First, it is worth noting that with a sufficiently high sampling frequency, the system states associated with a given measurement buffer cluster within a small region of the state space, where a local linear model can accurately approximate the system’s behavior.
+First, it is worth noting that with a sufficiently high sampling frequency, the system states associated with a given measurement buffer cluster within a small region of the state space, where a local linear model can accurately approximate the system’s behavior\footnote{This suggests that the buffer window size and sampling frequency should be chosen jointly to balance fidelity and sensitivity.
+An excessively large buffer reduces sensitivity to low-rank structures that capture local behavior, whereas an overly small buffer risks discarding expressive information about the system dynamics.}.
 In addition, the condition $\Span\{z_0, Bz_0, \ldots, (B)^{d-1} z_0\} = \mathbb{R}^{n_z}$ is generic\footnote{If the elements of $A$ (with $B = (A)^L$) and $z_0$ in Lemma~\ref{lem:rank-equivalence} are drawn from a reasonable distribution, the condition holds with probability one.} and holds for almost all matrices $B$ and vectors $z_0$.

 Now, with Lemma~\ref{lem:rank-equivalence} at our disposal, we can estimate the rank of the noise-free Hankel matrix associated with $H^{\,L}_{t-N+1:t}$ by applying SVHT on the Page matrix constructed with the same data sequence.